June 4, 2023

 • Warneck Special Class: Physical Education (Gym)

-• Michigan Mammals Presentation
+• Frog Adaptations Presentation

 • Guyot Special Class: Media Literature (Library)